fungenomics/CoRAL/README.md

 Date written: 2023-08-01

-singleCellNet workflow was generated following the tutorial below: https://pcahan1.github.io/singleCellNet/
+singleCellNet pipeline was generated following the tutorial below: https://pcahan1.github.io/singleCellNet/

 Input for `singleCellNet` is raw counts for both reference and query.
 The reference is normalized within the `scn_train()` function.
 The query is currently not normalized.
 In the tutorial example they used raw query data.
 Furthermore, according to the tutorial, the classification step is robust to the normalization and transformation steps of the query data sets.
 They claim that one can even directly use raw data to query and still obtains accurate classification.
 This could be tested in the future with our data to see if normalized queries perform better.